Part 1: History and modern art in Carcassonne’s citadel

 Bright blue sky

+Carcassonne is a perfect example of a fortified medieval city.
+It used to be an important stronghold, as the citadel has two city walls for extra protection.
 The best time to visit Carcassonne is spring or autumn, as it does get quite crowded in summer.
-This time of year you can still walk around the town peacefully.
+Off-season, you can still walk around the town peacefully.
 I have visited Carcassonne numerous times, but I had never walked around the citadel before.
-Carcassonne is a perfect example of a fortified medieval city.
-An important one, as it has two city walls for extra protection.
-As the weather was perfect, not too hot with a bright blue sky, I enjoyed a spectacular view of “La Bastida”, the other medieval part of Carcassonne.
+As the weather was perfect, not too hot with a bright blue sky, I enjoyed a breathtaking panorama of ‘La Bastida’, the other medieval part of Carcassonne.
+And leaving the citadel from the other entrance, the Porte d’Aude, gave me another magnificent view of the ramparts and the castle.
+There are so many different angles from which to admire this historical site!

 Love it or hate it

-In 2018 I visited Carcassonne to see the artwork “Concentriques Excentriques”, created by Felice Varini to celebrate the town’s 20th anniversary as Unesco World Heritage.
-This gigantic piece of art was painted on the actual citadel itself.
-Entering La Cité from the Porte d’Aude, I noticed strange yellow lines marked out on the rampart and towers.
+In 2018, you could admire the ‘Concentriques Excentriques’ artwork on the Port d’Aude.
+Felice Varini created it to celebrate the town’s 20th anniversary as a Unesco World Heritage.
+This gigantic piece of art, consisting of bright yellow lines, was painted on the actual citadel itself.
 Once standing in front of the gate, the yellow lines merged to form 15 circles.
-Back in 2018, this work of art has been a hot topic for discussion in Carcassonne and the surrounding areas, as it seemed that you either loved it or hated it.
+Back then, this artwork was a hot topic for discussion in Carcassonne and the surrounding areas, as it seemed that you either loved it or hated it.
 I belonged in the first camp: I absolutely loved it.
-No worries if you don’t like the yellow stripes on the historic site though, they were removed at the end of September 2018.
+No worries if you didn’t like the yellow stripes on the historic site though, they were removed at the end of September 2018.
+But if you look closely, you can still see a difference in colour on the facades.
+It seems like this piece of art is here to stay after all…